bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 world into Bazel](https://docs.bazel.build/versions/master/be/workspace.html).
 Simply put, external-to-bazel dependencies are put here.

-`BUILD` files, these files define what targets are inside of a project.
+`BUILD` files - these files define what targets are inside of a project.
-Appications, extensions, static libraries, and frameworks are all declared in BUILD file.
+Applications, extensions, static libraries, and frameworks are all declared in BUILD file.

 _These notions don't exist in the Xcode world, but it's similar to the machine readble `xcodeproj` files managed by Xcode._

-## WORKSPACE configuration and setting up rules apple
+## WORKSPACE configuration and setting up rules_apple

-For building iOS applications, most iOS developers use the rule set `rules_apple`.
-This rule set contains key rules for iOS development which include rules to build applications, unit tests, and more.
+For building iOS applications, most iOS developers use the rule set `rules_apple`. `rules_apple` contains key rules for iOS development which includes rules to build applications, unit tests, and more.

-Head to [rules_apple](https://github.com/bazelbuild/rules_apple) and follow the latest instructions to get setup. `rules_apple` provides instructions to add dependencies for the `WORKSPACE` file.
+Head to [rules_apple](https://github.com/bazelbuild/rules_apple) and follow the latest instructions to get setup. `rules_apple` provides instructions to add dependencies into the `WORKSPACE` file.
+Simply paste the lines from `rules_apple`'s README into the `WORKSPACE` file

-This is typical code in setting up rules, like `rules_apple`
 ```
+# /path/to/myproject/WORKSPACE
 load("@bazel_tools//tools/build_defs/repo:git.bzl", "git_repository")

 git_repository(